THEANGELICHERALDOFDEATH/THEANGELICHERALDOFDEATH/README.md

 </div>

 Our dni is [here](https://rentry.co/an-angels-orders) BUT it's super long.
 It basically says that: <br>
-Bigots (Racists, Queerphobes, Ableists) , Pro/Darkshippers , Anti-kin / Anti-alterhuman , and Sysmeds & Anti-endos shouldn't interact.
+Bigots (Racists, Queerphobes, Ableists) , Pro/Darkshippers , Anti-kin / Anti-alterhuman , and Sysmeds & Anti-endos shouldn't interact. <br>
 We block freely on ponytown but rarely hide.
 If we see you under protree we will block you.
 Sometimes we miss other's dni lists or boundaries.

 <details>